ianbarton/dodcott-2024/dodcott.org/posts/2024-10-12-parish-council-meeting.md

 The Parish Council meeting will be held on Monday 16th September 2024 at Burleydam Church.
 The meeting starts at 7:00pm.

-This  is incorreect and will be updated soon:
+This  is incorrect and will be updated soon:

 You can view the agenda [here](https://drive.google.com/file/d/1Li7n3bT9sIPT-Ma7E4BwDQ3nt-caEzM2/view?usp=drive_link)